scylladb/scylladb/docs/troubleshooting/debugging-large-partition.rst

 Any of the following:

-* Latencies on a single shard become very long (look at the "Scylla Overview Metrics" dashboard of `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_).
+* Latencies on a single shard become very long (look at the "ScyllaDB Overview Metrics" dashboard of `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_).
 * Oversized allocation warning messages in the log:

   .. code-block:: none